ellisonleao/gruvbox.nvim/README.md

 # gruvbox.nvim

-A port of [gruvbox](https://github.com/morhetz/gruvbox) theme to lua.
+A port of [gruvbox community](https://github.com/gruvbox-community/gruvbox) theme to lua.

-Please not this plugin in active development right now, so the status for it is still alpha.
+Please note that this plugin is under active development right now, so the status for it is still alpha.

 # Installing